oracle/python-cx_Oracle/doc/src/connection.rst

 .. method:: Connection.subscribe(namespace=cx_Oracle.SUBSCR_NAMESPACE_DBCHANGE, protocol=cx_Oracle.SUBSCR_PROTO_OCI, callback=None, timeout=0, operations=OPCODE_ALLOPS, rowids=False, port=0, qos=0, cqqos=0)

-   Return a new Subscription object (:ref:`subscrobj`) using the connection.
+   Return a new :ref:`subscription object <subscrobj>` using the connection.
    Currently the namespace and protocol arguments cannot have any other meaningful values.

    The callback is expected to be a callable that accepts a single argument.
-   A message object (:ref:`msgobjects`) is passed to this callback whenever a notification is received.
+   A :ref:`message object <msgobjects>` is passed to this callback whenever a notification is received.

    The timeout value specifies that the subscription expires after the given